Measurement Schemes for Quantum Linear Equation Solvers: Measurement Scheme for Corrections Vectors

 \section{Measurement Scheme for Corrections Vectors}

 We have now covered all of the sub-routines that constitute the measurement scheme proposed here.
+In this section we will restrict ourselves to the CFD use case, and the structure of corrections vectors returned in this case.
+Figure~\ref{fig:output_vec} shows two example corrections vectors from a CFD loop, in the early and late stages of the algorithm, as there are only a small number of peaks, we propose an algorithm that measures only basis vectors that have an absolute amplitude grater than some cutoff proportion, $\alpha$ of the maximum amplitude: $|a| \geq \alpha |a_{\textrm{max} }|$.
+In Section~\ref{sub:effect_of_noisy_measurements_on_the_qles_solver} we will simulate this scheme to study the effect of this cutoff on the total CFD loop.

-In the following, we will detail a proposal for reducing the number of amplitudes to be measured in the CFD scenario, and in Section~\ref{sub:effect_of_noisy_measurements_on_the_qles_solver} we present simulations of this scheme within an iterative CFD loop.
-The first part of the algorithm is using QSVT to invert the input matrix and apply it to the input vector, when the output vector will be stored in wavefunction represented by the top-left block of the block encoding.
-We then choose a basis vector to measure including a projection of the QSVT flag qubits into the $\ket{0}^{\otimes \textrm{flag} }$ state to ensure we are in the top-left block, and apply the amplitude estimation via QSP algorithm, detailed in Ref.~\cite{Rall2023}, using a symmetric list of phase factors so that we can apply the work of Ref.~\cite{Rossi2023a} and we do not require an additional flag qubit, we only need to modify the matrix inversion phase factors.
-Additionally, we introduce an ancilla qubit to control the phase factors on, and apply a $\bar{c}R_y(\theta_{b_i})$ shift, following the scheme of Ref.~\cite{Manzano2023} that allows us to estimate the sign of $a$ also.
+The first part of the algorithm is using QSVT to invert the input matrix and apply it to the input vector, creating the state $\ket{\psi}$.
+The output vector will be stored in wavefunction represented by the top-left block of the block encoding.
+We then choose a projection, $\Pi$, to measure which must include a projection of the QSVT flag qubits into the $\ket{0}^{\otimes \textrm{flag} }$ state, which ensures we are in the top-left block.
+We can then use Algorithm~\ref{alg:final_algorithm} to estimate the sign and value of $a = \Pi \ket{\psi}$.

 Without prior knowledge of the setting, we may be forced to measure all amplitudes in the output vector using this method, however, we see from Figure~\ref{fig:output_vec} that there are a smaller number of dominant peaks, spread out over a number of amplitudes.
 We introduce $\alpha$, the cutoff, which is the absolute value of an amplitude, relative to the (absolute) height of the maximum amplitude.
 We will not measure any basis vectors in the final wavefunction which are below the cutoff.
 For a correction vector $\mathbf{a}$, where $a_{\textrm{max}} = \textrm{max} |\mathbf{a}|$, for all elements in the vector, $a_i, i \in {0, 1, \dots 2^n}$: